Chapter 2 - Adjudicative Factors

-The applicable period during which an applicant must show that he or she has been a person of GMC depends on the corresponding naturalization provision.
-See the relevant Volume 12 part for the specific statutory period pertaining to each naturalization provision.
+The applicable period during which an applicant must show that he or she has been a person of good moral character (GMC) depends on the corresponding naturalization provision.
 In general, the statutory period for GMC for an applicant filing under the general naturalization provision starts five years prior to the date of filing.
-See Part D, General Naturalization Requirements, Chapter 1, Purpose and Background, Section B, General Eligibility Requirements [12 USCIS-PM D.1(B)].
-See INA 316(a).
-See 8 CFR 316.2(a)(7).

 The statutory period starts three years prior to the date of filing for certain spouses of U.S. citizens.
-See Part G, Spouses of U.S. Citizens, Chapter 1, Purpose and Background, Section C, Table of General Provisions [12 USCIS-PM G.1(C)].
-See INA 319(a) and 8 CFR 319.1(a)(7).
 The period during which certain service members or veterans must show GMC starts one or five years from the date of filing depending on the military provision.
-See Part I, Military Members and their Families, Chapter 9, Spouses, Children, and Surviving Family Benefits, Section B, Spouses of Military Members [12 USCIS-PM I.9(B)].
-See INA 328(c) and INA 329.
-See 8 CFR 328.2(d) and 8 CFR 329.2(d).

 In general, an officer must consider the totality of the circumstances and weigh all factors, favorable and unfavorable, when considering reformation of character in conjunction with GMC within the relevant period.
-See Ralich v.
-United States, 185 F.2d 784 (1950) (Provided false testimony within the statutory period and operated a house of prostitution prior to the statutory period).
-See Marcantonio v.
-United States, 185 F.2d 934 (1950) (Applicant had rehabilitated his character after multiple arrests before statutory period).
 The following factors may be relevant in assessing an applicant’s current moral character and reformation of character:

 Family ties and background;